Gemini Deep Research Returns Thin, Shallow Results

 What data would falsify the conclusion if observed?

-These three questions shift the report from “advocacy” to “analysis”.
+These three questions shift the report from advocacy to analysis.

-Step 5: Verify key citations
+Step 7: Verify key citations

-1. Pick the 5 most critical data citations
+1. Pick the 5 most critical data citations.

-2. Open the originals — verify
+2. Open the originals and verify the figure.

-3. Mark broken / wrong-numbered ones
+3. Mark broken / wrong-numbered ones.

-4. Ask Gemini to rewrite that section: “this citation is broken, replace with another verified source”
+4. Ask Gemini to rewrite that section: this citation is broken, replace with another verified source.

-Step 7: Paste paywalled excerpts manually
+Step 8: Paste paywalled excerpts manually

 Here are key excerpts from sources you couldn't access: